The Bitwarden Blog

 • Security key - Very secure

-The Settings page even suggests, Tip: For better security, switch to an authenticator app
+Tip: For better security, switch to an authenticator app, which provides an extra layer of protection.

 Moving from a phone number to an authentication app for two-step verification

-Configuring Bitwarden as an authentication app for Coinbase
+Configuring Bitwarden as a Coinbase authenticator app

 • If you need to share an item, you can share it with two-step login enabled, which, again, is better security practice.
 This is a collaboration and two-step login power move.

-• You do not need to remember which authentication app you used, since it is built in.
+• You do not need to remember which authentication app you used since it is built in.

-• You can always choose, on an individual basis, which login you want to authenticate internally within the Bitwarden app, or externally using a separate Authenticator app.
+• You can always choose, on an individual basis, which login you want to authenticate internally within the Bitwarden app or externally using a separate Authenticator app.

 Once you choose Select for the Authenticator, you’ll be presented with a dialog to scan a QR code into your authentication app to receive your Temporary One Time Password (TOTP).